The 10 Most Costly Mistakes Home Buyers Make

 Be sure to compare not only home prices but also the monthly costs

-associatewith those homes that you are considering.
-Costs for utilities
+associated with those homes that you are considering.
+Costs for utilities,

 premiums, maintenance, and other expenses can vary widely from property

 to property.
-Estimate the average monthly cost of homeownership on ever
+Estimate the average monthly cost of homeownership on every

 home you look at.